Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- /09/2014
+	- Fixed some weapons not reporting the correct number of kills on round end.

 - 01/09/2014
 	- Added option to delay ending recording after releasing the microphone binding (default 0.15 seconds).
 	- Fixed issue with microphone being cut off when switching in/out of commander mode.